renovatebot/renovate/docs/usage/config-presets.md

 ```

 This makes use of the `schedules:` presets.
-To see all presets published by the Renovate team then browse the "Config Presets" section of [Renovate Docs](https://docs.renovatebot.com).
+You can find the Renovate team's preset configs at the "Config Presets" section of [Renovate Docs](https://docs.renovatebot.com).

 ## Preset Parameters